How Long Will my Gums be Swollen After Scaling and Root Planing?

 What is recovery like after scaling and root planing?

 After your procedure, you might experience gum and tooth sensitivity for a few days.
 You may also experience redness, swelling, and bleeding of your gums.
 However, with a good oral hygiene routine, this should go away within days after your procedure.
 Any pain you experience should be relieved with over-the-counter pain medications.
 You will need to keep up with periodontal maintenance visits every 3 – 4 months.

 Where can I get scaling and root planing in Bellevue, WA?

 Swelling after your scaling and root planing procedure should go away within days if you keep up with your oral hygiene routine.
 Scaling and root planing can help treat aggressive forms of periodontal disease and help keep your tooth, gums, jaws, and mouth healthy.
-Our periodontists offer services in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond, WA.
+Our periodontists offer services in Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond, WA.
 Contact Premier Periodontics in Bellevue, WA for a full consultation on the overall state of your oral and dental health.